rackerlabs/support-how-to/content/exchange/upgrading-your-exchange-version.md

 #### Spam filtering

 The spam handling in Exchange 2013 and later is different from Exchange 2007 and 2010.
-The quarantine manager is no longer used for Exchange mailboxes, and any spam messages that are sent to users are delivered to the junk/spam folder.
+Exchange mailboxes no longer use the quarantine manager, and any spam messages sent to users go to the junk or spam folder.

 The domain quarantine still receives spam messages for other Exchange addresses such as contacts, distribution lists, public folders, and resources.
-You can set a user's spam to be delivered to the domain quarantine, but only an administrator can access this quarantine manager.
+You can set a user's spam to go to the domain quarantine, but only an administrator can access this quarantine manager.

 #### Upgrade Exchange

-You can contact support to schedule an Exchange upgrade at any time.
-These migration requests can be request through support via ticket, chat, or phone call.
+You can contact Support to schedule an Exchange upgrade at any time.
+You can request this migration through Support via ticket, chat, or phone call.

 ### Frequently asked questions

 This section provides answers to questions that you might have about the Exchange 2016 migration.

-#### Do I need to change my Mail Exchange (MX) records?
+#### Do I need to change my Mail Exchange records?

-In most cases, you do not need to change your MX records because they should already be pointed to our environment.
-Our MX record details can be reviewed in the article [Set up DNS records for Cloud Office email](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email/).
+In most cases, you do not need to change your Mail Exchange (MX) records because they should already point to our environment.
+You can review our MX record details in the article [Set up DNS records for Cloud Office email](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email/).

 #### Can we migrate only some of our mailboxes?

-No. This type of migration requires all users to migrate at once.
-This is because our environment allows the domain to reside in one exchange environment.
+No. This type of migration requires all users to migrate at once because our environment allows the domain to reside in one exchange environment.

 #### If Autodiscover is not set up, and I set it up now, will my users receive a prompt?

 The reconfiguration prompt occurs in the following situations:

   - The user is using Outlook 2010 or 2013.
-  - The user's profile was set up using Autodiscover.
+  - The user's profile is set up by using Autodiscover.
-  - The Autodiscover CNAME points to **autodiscover.emailsrvr.com** and the profile was configured using Autodiscover.
+  - The Autodiscover CNAME points to **autodiscover.emailsrvr.com**, and the profile is configured by using Autodiscover.

 #### Is there any downtime?